 USEC anticipates building an American Centrifuge Plant (ACP) at facilities under lease from DOE at the Portsmouth Gaseous Diffusion Plant site.
 The ACP is based on enhancements made by USEC to DOE-developed centrifuge technology.
 In June 2012, DOE and, USEC and American Centrifuge Demonstration, LLC, signed a set of agreements that will enable the research, development and demonstration (RD&D) project at the ACP in Piketon, Ohio, to move forward while providing significant taxpayer protections.
 Under the cost-shared cooperative agreement with strengthened management structures for this American Centrifuge Cascade Demonstration Test Program, the participants will work to build out and test the first cascade of centrifuges and plant support systems at ACP.
 ACP is currently the only national initiative to establish an advanced domestic enrichment capability based on U.S.-origin technology, which is necessary to support defense program needs, including supporting tritium production requirements for the U.S. nuclear stockpile.

-NE-54 program office closely coordinates with DOE’s Oak Ridge Office (ORO) and the DOE’s Office of Environmental Management in support of NE’s statutory and policy responsibilities at the Paducah and Portsmouth Gaseous Diffusion Plant sites.
+NE-54 program office closely coordinates with DOE’s Oak Ridge Office (ORO) and DOE’s EM in support of NE’s statutory and policy responsibilities at the Paducah and Portsmouth Gaseous Diffusion Plant sites.
 These activities include the Department’s oversight of the cooperative agreement for the ACP RD&D project; ORO’s ongoing responsibilities of administering the lease with USEC; providing regulatory oversight of safety of certain DOE-owned facilities; and coordinating with the NRC in leased areas under NRC regulatory responsibility.

 Annual Report to Congress on the Effect of the U.S.-Russia Highly Enriched Uranium Purchase Agreement on the Domestic Nuclear Fuel Industry